gjlumsden/ClamAV-AzureContainerApps/README.md

     }
     ```

 1. The output of the bicep deployment includes the FQDN of the container app that can be called from the Function App to perform an on-demand scan.
 Add a user secret with the key `AvScanEndpointUrl` and the value of the `fqdn` output from the Bicep deployment.
 You may add this to local.settings.json instead of user secrets if you wish.
+This should have the following format:

+    ```json
+    "AvScanEndpointUrl": "[unqiue-value].azurecontainerapps.io"
+    ```

 1. Add the following to either user secrets or local.settings.json:

    ```json